Maximus220/maze-solver/README.md

 ## 📜 TO-DO

- * Make an option to watch step by step (setInterval)
+ * Make an option to watch step by step (animation)
  * Make option to choose where are the entry/exit
- * Make option to choose the algorithm
+ * Make option to choose the algorithm (tree, merge, ...)
- * Make option to change main color
  * And much more! *(feel free to give me even more ideas via [Twitter](https://twitter.com/Maximus_pro_)!)*